battlecode/battlecode21/backend/README.md

 Run the following to set up the database:

 ```
-python manage.py makemigrations
 python manage.py migrate
 ```

-You must make migrations and migrate the first time you start the website, or whenever you change the models.
+This must be run the first time the database is setup, or anytime models are changed.
+When models are changed, you also need to run `python manage.py makemigrations` and then commit the migrations.
+If run through docker-compose, you need to first `docker exec -it battlecode20_backend_1 /bin/bash` and then perform the `python manage.py makemigrations`.

-Then, create a new league (which currently has to be done manually, for example in Postico), with id 0.
-We don't currently use multiple leagues.
+This will automatically create a new league with league ID 0.
+This is something we might want to change in the future, if we decide to make use of the multiple leagues.

 ### Running